continuous-perf-test/continuous-perf-test/README.md

 # Сontinuous Perf Test

-This README file will have been filled out by the fifteenth of December.
+This README file will be updated soon.